PP-MARL: Efficient Privacy-Preserving Multi-Agent Reinforcement Learning for Cooperative Intelligence in Communications: Evaluation and Analysis

 \subsection{Drone-assisted Communication}

-In this experiment, three drones are employed to cover three target places to provide communication services.
-The drones serve in rectangular space of 1$\times$1 km$^2$.
+In this experiment, three drones are employed to cover three target places and provide communication services.
+The drones serve in a rectangular space of 1$\times$1 km$^2$.
 The positions of drones and targets are initialized randomly.
-Each target place is a circular space with a radius of 40 m, and the coverage radius of drones is 50 m.
-Each episode is divided into 10 identical time-intervals (i.e., steps).
+Each target place is a circular space with a radius of 40 m, and the coverage radius of drones is 50 m. \Repthree{The drones are set to fly at a fixed height of 50 meters and with a bandwidth of 1 MHz.
+For further details on the setup, please refer to \cite{yuan2021harnessing}.}{2}{} Each episode is divided into 10 identical time intervals (i.e., steps).
 Drones aim to cover all the targets as soon as possible cooperatively.

 Fig.~\ref{fig:rewards} shows the learning performance comparison with four representative algorithms.
-The y-axis is the mean of the total number of target places covered by drones in each episode, and the x-axis is the ability of agents' observations, which ranges from low to high.
-We can observe that cooperative learning schemes (i.e., PP-MARL, FACMAC, FedQ, and MADDPG) generally achieve better performance than decentralized learning schemes without cooperation (i.e., DDPG).
-The former operates in either the centralized mode or the networked mode to share information (i.e., q values in PP-MARL and FedQ, global states in FACMAC, and agents' experiences in MADDPG) in training, while the latter lacks cooperation in learning, resulting in a worsened training performance.
+The y-axis is the mean number of target places covered by drones in each episode, and the x-axis is the ability of agents' observations, which ranges from low to high.
+We find that cooperative learning schemes (i.e., PP-MARL, FACMAC, FedQ, and MADDPG) generally achieve better performance than non-cooperative schemes (i.e., DDPG).
 While individual intelligence alone may be limited, collaboration in learning can bring together agents' intelligence, leading to better performance for the application.
-Generally, PP-MARL achieves better performance than the others, except the one with a high observation range where FACMAC has a limited advantage over PP-MARL.
-Furthermore, by comparing the different observation ranges, we can find that a broader range of observation does not necessarily lead to better performance for all MARL algorithms.
-This phenomenon is shown in PP-MARL and DDPG, for which the medium observation is the best.
+Generally, PP-MARL achieves better performance than the others. \Repone{PP-MARL performed slightly worse than FACMAC in scenarios with a high observation range, likely due to PP-MARL being more susceptible to redundant observations (i.e., leading to longer training time).}{2}{} Furthermore, by comparing the different observation ranges, we can find that a broader range of observations does not necessarily lead to better performance for all MARL algorithms.
 A wider range of observations can provide more information for the agents in acting while bringing difficulty in training owing to the larger input dimension.